isagoya/astro-hananiawan-m2/src/pages/md/chapt06.md

 "My Okinawa" was being humiliated.
 Anger with no outlet ran through my body.

 I threw away the newspaper and lay down on the tatami mat.
-The spring sunlight shone directly into the room without a curtain.
+The spring sunlight shone directly into the room without curtains.

 When I close my eyes, it reminds me of the summer of 1955, when the farmers of Iejima-maja were dispossessed of their land by the U.S. military and had to go begging.